 Urbanisation is one of the strongest megatrends in the world.
 Cities of all sizes are essential for economic development and growth, new knowledge, creativity, and innovation.
 At the same time, cities must promote quality of life.
 A high concentration of people generates social, economic and environmental challenges that must be resolved; cities must be sustainable.
 Finding sustainable solutions to urban challenges will require cooperation across the various sectors of society, as well as in different fields of research and innovation.

 The United Nations’ Sustainable Development Goals and Agenda 2030 set a broad framework for, and are a driving force behind, the programme.
 Sustainable Development Goal 11 is to “Make cities inclusive, safe, resilient and sustainable.”

-This programme is the first NordForsk programme that was initiated as a response to Open Invitation.
-The Programme Committee for the Nordic Programme on Sustainable Urban Development and Smart Cities organized a workshop on 30 January 2019 in Copenhagen, Denmark to develop contents of the Programme Memorandum.
+This research area is the first NordForsk research area that was initiated as a response to Open Invitation.
+The Committee for the Nordic research area on Sustainable Urban Development and Smart Cities organized a workshop on 30 January 2019 in Copenhagen, Denmark to develop contents of the Programme Memorandum.
 Informed by the discussions of the workshop as well as national and European programme documents, the Programme committee has developed a framework of integrated solutions and inclusive approaches to urban sustainability and smartness.

 - Ethel Forsberg, NordForsk (Chair)

 - Maria Alm, Programme Manager, Swedish Energy Agency, Sweden

 - Andreas Björke, Senior Research Officer, FORTE, Sweden

 - Tina Rebecca Hov-Gylthe, Adviser, The Research Council of Norway, Norway

 - Kristina Laurell, Senior Research Officer, Formas, Sweden